Brexit day: what happens after January 31?

-Brexit day is fast approaching, with the UK on track to officially leave the European Union (EU) in just a few weeks time.
-But how did we get to this stage and what is in the Brexit deal?
+Brexit day is fast approaching, with the UK on track to officially leave the European Union (EU) in less than two weeks.
+But how did we get to this stage, and what is in the Brexit deal?

 Here is everything you need to know about the UK’s departure, including what the deal means for UK citizens and the changes to travel, investments and savings we can expect to see post-Brexit.